davechurilla/Team-One-exercise/README.md

 ### CSS3

 CSS authoring was written using SCSS syntax, using libsass as the preprocessor as part of the steps in the Gulpfile when the files are watched or when a build is created.
 The output is cross-compatible CSS which will render correctly in current browsers and devices.
-The auto-prefixer option is used in the Gulpfile to add vendor prefixes to CSS rules so CSS3 properties will render properly in slightly older browser versions.
+The autoprefixer option is used in the Gulpfile to add vendor prefixes to CSS rules so CSS3 properties will render properly in slightly older browser versions.

 The web fonts used on the project page were downloaded from Google fonts, converted (using Font Squirrel), and imported as dependencies into the `main.scss` file.
 The font file types used are ttf, woff, woff2, svg and eot.
 All converted web font files are hosted in the `fonts` directory and imported using SCSS in the `app/styles//font.scss` file.